cfenollosa/aekii/README.md

+*Note: my modded AEKII is for sale.
+If you're interested, [please email me](mailto:carlos.fenollosa@gmail.com).
+I will take this note down when I sell it, so if you can read this, it means the keyboard is still available.*

 # Tuning an Apple Extended Keyboard II

 As a person who spends at least eight hours, five days a week in